giulihejt/giulihejt/README.md

 <h3>Hi!</h3>

 <p>I'm just here to learn how to make some and useful things.<br>
-I'm a newbie, learning JS & Py.
+I'm a newbie.
 If you have feedback or advice, I'll take it.</p>

 <h3>Hobbies & Interests</h3>